Two spectacular sky phenomena visible

 Total lunar eclipse in May 2022: blood moon, shooting stars and other celestial phenomena

 The total lunar eclipse is a rare spectacle.
 It does happen a few hundred times a century, more often than, say, a solar eclipse.
-But those who manage to get out of bed are usually rewarded – provided the sky is clear.
+But whoever manages to get out of bed is usually rewarded – assuming a cloudless sky.

 The next sky spectacles after the lunar eclipse in 2022: the shooting star showers of the Eta Aquarids or the Lyrids.
 They always appear at the same time every year and can also often be observed from Germany.(cat)